ryanpag3/discord-score-bot/README.md

 Track scores across your entire server, a channel, or create custom scoreboards.

+This project is a WIP.
+No ETA on release currently.

 ## RIP Tally Bot

 Tally Bot has seen considerable growth since I first wrote it over a weekend.
 I have been supporting it off and on for awhile now and have decided to cut the cord and build something lighter, faster and more focused on what users want.